DKXXXL/master-thesis/pldi2023/cover-letter.md

     `diff.pdf`  Line 879
     `appendix/blindtr.pdf` Line 1444

-  - Appendix A.4 now contains a detailed, pen-and-paper construction of the logical-relations model that we use to prove consistency and canonicity.
+  - Appendix A.4 now contains the detailed construction of the logical-relations model that we use to prove consistency and canonicity.
     It subsumes the proofs in the original supplemental material.
 The technical content is still quite involved, but we hope that the presentation